How can something so divinely delicious be so good for you?

 Vosges and Cacao

 One of the newest ways we’ve started to look at the cacao bean at Vosges is to consider its simplicity.
 We’ve given ourselves the challenge to be thoughtful, selective, and limit how many ingredients we use while still creating complex parfums that delight and surprise the palate.
 Whenever possible, we’ve chosen to use unrefined sweeteners and alternatives to dairy.
+For example, our vegan chocolate is dairy-free and flavored with fruit to eliminate heavy amounts of sugars.
 We’ve sought to understand how we could incorporate the parts of the cacao that are not typically used to make a milk or dark chocolate bar.
 We’ve utilized the whole pod as a way to celebrate its natural perfection.

 We strive to bring attention to this wonder of nature for all of its nutritional assets.
 It’s at the center of everything we do.